OpenSourceHack/guide/README.md

 #### 11 AM - Opening Talks

 #### 12 PM - Hacking Begins!
 Delicious Korean food for lunch 🍽

+#### 1 PM - Talk: From Hackathon to 1 million Users: How to choose the right framework.
+By Corey Hobbs (30 min)

 #### 1:45 PM - Talk: The Beginner's Guide to Ramda. by Christine Legge (Lightning Talk)